April 28, 2021

 Growing up in a small town during the pre-internet age meant finding your own entertainment.
-It goes without saying that led to many stupid, semi-dangerous adventures.
+That led to many stupid, semi-dangerous adventures.
 It also helped develop my interest in literature and film.

-Our small town was the home to a locally-owned video store, the kind that’s been obliterated by the likes of Netflix, Hulu, and their ilk.
+Our small town was the home to a locally owned video store, the kind that the likes of Netflix, Hulu, and their ilk have obliterated.
 On Fridays, I would go there with my mom to rent a few movies for the weekend.

-On it was a gun-toting Emilio Estevez and a semi adorned with the face of the Green Goblin.
-I saw that the movie had a soundtrack by AC/DC and was both written and directed by Stephen King.
+On it was a gun-toting Emilio Estevez, menaced by a semi truck adorned with the face of the Green Goblin.
+I saw the movie had a soundtrack from AC/DC and was both written and directed by Stephen King.